 Most bakeries or breakfast places will have Spanakopita so you won’t really miss it.
 Wash it all down with a frappe and you’re good to go for the day in Santorini.

 11.)
 Souvlaki and Gyros

-And remember, if you’re not into wine (Greek or otherwise), you can always wash down your meal with a nicely chilled cool brew.
+And remember, if you’re not into wine (Greek or otherwise), you can always wash down your gyro with a nicely chilled cool brew of Mythos.